ZiAnGGU/slotmachine724/readme.md

 # Slot Machine
 It is a clasic casino game "Slot Machine".
 I've used HTML, CSS, and JavaScript for this project.
 Also I've added some emojis to make game interesting.
-You can play the game here ~ <a href="https://zianggu.github.io/slotmachine724/">
+You can play the game here ~ <a href="https://zianggu.github.io/slotmachine724/"> (Hope you like it)
 ------
 ## Rules -
 Game Rules Slot Machine is a popular game that is simply to play.
 In order to win the game, 3 identical symbols must match in the middle row.